 What are the Pontifical Mission Societies?

 They are the principal way by which the Church supports people in mission lands.
-Most of us have heard of the Propagation of the Faith, which is a main component of the Societies.
-The Missionary Childhood Association (formerly called Holy Childhood), the Society of St. Peter, Apostle and the Missionary Union of Priests and Religious complete the Pontifical Mission Societies.
+Most of us have heard of The Society for the Propagation of the Faith, which is a main component of the Societies.
+The Missionary Childhood Association (formerly called Holy Childhood), the Society of St. Peter Apostle, and the Missionary Union of Priests and Religious complete the Pontifical Mission Societies.
 Learn more at the Societies’ official site.

 Where are they located?

-National offices exist in over 120 nations around the world including the U.S. Central offices are in Rome.
+National offices exist in more than 120 nations around the world including the United States.
+Central offices are in Rome.
 Each diocese in the U.S. has a diocesan director appointed by its bishop.
 The U.S. National Office is located in Manhattan.
 The National Director is Fr.
 Andrew Small, OMI.

 What makes the Pontifical Mission Societies different from other mission organizations?